LukeGrahamLandry/ForgedFabric/README.md

 - architectury-loom lets you use yarn mappings on forge. if you stay with yarn when porting fabric mods you can merge upstream changes easily
 - you must manually call your ModInitializer and ClientModInitializer from your forge mod
 - forge must load `FabricOnForgeMod` as a mod, be careful when shadowing
+- if you include the library in your jar, make sure to `relocate` the `net.fabricmc` package so your mod doesn't conflict with this or others that try to do the same thing

 ## Licensing